Does your Android phone keep shutting off? Here's how to fix it!

 Still no dice?
 It might be time to go a step further.

 If you can use your phone long enough to tap the necessary buttons, backing up your data and performing a factory reset is worth a shot.
-A factory reset essentially takes your phone back to how it was when you originally bought it (aka how it was when it came out of the factory).
+A factory reset essentially takes your phone back to when you originally bought it (aka how it was when it came out of the factory).

 Doing this will delete all of your apps, games, photos, and other personal data, so making sure that everything is backed up before initiating the reset is extremely important.
-Assuming it is, you'll be able to restore your phone back to how it was when going through the set up process.
+Assuming it is, you'll be able to restore your phone back to how it was when going through the setup process.
+Google One can also periodically back up your phone to make sure everything is up to date as often as possible.

-Factory resets can be very effective for improving performance, helping battery life, and a myriad of other things.
+Factory resets can be very effective for improving performance, helping battery life, and many other things.
 There's a good chance it could stop your phone from repeatedly turning off, but because of how intensive of a process it is, we don't recommend it be your first course of action.
 Only if the above two steps don't work should you go down this route.

-For step-by-step guides on what the backup and reset process looks like, check out the two articles below.
+For a detailed take on what the backup and reset process looks like, take a look at the restore settings guide.

 Contact the manufacturer

-If you exhaust these DIY tips and still aren't making any progress, it's time to call the manufacturer of your phone and see what your options are.
+If you exhaust these DIY tips and still aren't making any progress, it's time to call your phone manufacturer and see what your options are.
 Most phones come with a manufacturer warranty to cover problems like this, assuming you haven't seriously damaged or worn out your phone and potentially caused the problem yourself.

 Additionally, if you bought insurance for your phone either through the manufacturer or from a retailer like Best Buy, you should be able to take advantage of that to keep costs as low as possible for yourself.

-We can't list the contact information for every single phone maker out there, but here are customer service numbers you'll want to call for some of the most popular brands.
+We can't list the contact information for every phone maker out there, but here are the customer service numbers you'll want to call for some of the most popular brands.

-- Samsung — 1 (800) 726-7864
+- Samsung: 1 (800) 726-7864

-- Google — Go to Tips & Support in the Settings
+- Google: Go to Tips & Support in the Settings

-- OnePlus — 1 (833) 777-3633
+- OnePlus: 1 (833) 777-3633

-- Motorola — 1 (800) 734-5870
+- Motorola: 1 (800) 734-5870

-It might be time to move on
+It might be time to get a new phone

-If your current phone is a couple years old and you can't get it fixed, it may be time that you part ways with it and move on to something else.
+If your current phone is a couple of years old and you can't get it fixed, it may be time that you part ways with it and move on to another device.

-Getting two-three years out of a phone is great, with anything beyond that being gravy.
-Phones degrade as time goes on, and if you've been regularly using it day in and day out, it's only natural for problems to pop up the longer and longer you hold on to it.
+Getting two to three years out of a phone is great, with anything beyond that being gravy.
+But, unfortunately, phones degrade as time goes on, and if you've been using them regularly, it's only natural for problems to pop up the longer you hold on to it.

-We recommend consulting your needs and budget before going out and buying something, and if you'd like some recommendations to point you in the right direction, we've rounded up the best smartphones currently available that are worth checking out.
+We recommend consulting your needs and budget before going out and buying something.
+If you'd like some recommendations to point you in the right direction, we've rounded up the best Android phones currently available that are worth checking out.

-ASUS and Google are teaming up to pre-load Stadia on the ROG Phone 3

-ASUS and Google are teaming up to pre-load the ROG Phone III with Stadia.
-The next-gen ASUS gaming phone will come with the app preinstalled in all participating territories when it launches later this year.